JoelBosch90/product-in-perspective/README.md

 `docker-compose -f docker-compose.dev.yml up client`

 This is best to run undetached so that you have access to debug information.
 You can stop this environment with Ctrl+C in a standard Linux terminal.
+After the `up` command, you'll be able to access the application at `http://localhost` and you can simply reload the page after you've saved changes to view them.
+There will be no need to rebuild the containers until you restart them.

 ## Set up your local environment variables.
 The server side of this service will require a few environment variables to be